-Tropical smoothies are an essential summer drink.
-There is just something about having a cold, refreshing drink that slightly resembles a milkshake on a hot summer day!
-This smoothie is our version of the Tropical Smoothie Cafe Bahama Mama Smoothie Recipe.
+This Bahama Mama Tropical Smoothie recipe is our copycat version of the popular Tropical Smoothie Cafe drink.
 It has sweet strawberries, tart pineapple, creamy coconut, and delicious white chocolate.
-With real fruit and white chocolate, it is easy to see why everyone wants this copycat recipe!
+With real fruit and white chocolate, it's easy to see why everyone wants this copycat recipe!

-Not only does this smoothie transport you back to island time, but it is so easy to make and everyone loves it!
+Not only does this smoothie transport you back to island time, but it is so easy to make with only 5 ingredients and everyone loves it!
 So, let’s get you on Island time!

 Need more recipes to keep you on Island time?
 Try one of these!